Derrick-Nyongesa/Online-Shop/README.md

-# Capstone Project - Albany Electronics' eStore
+# Capstone Project - Albany Electronics' Online Store

 This is a Django project was generated with [Python](https://www.python.org/) version 3.9